 Alytus College actively supports and implements the main strategy requirements of the rapidly developing knowledge society: to form new analytical abilities of trained specialists - perception and distinguishing of the essence and intensive thinking.
-The institution provides a specialists with higher non-university education being in permanent contact with the business and academic community of the Southern Lithuanian region and the country in realizing new scientific knowledge, applying modern information technologies and assuring effective study organization.
+The institution provides a specialist with higher non-university education being in permanent contact with the business and academic community of the Southern Lithuanian region and the country in realizing new scientific knowledge, applying modern information technologies and assuring effective study organization.

-AC has good infrastructure (significant facility improvement since the previous accreditation) and learning materials that are continuously improved, well-organized study process, highly motivated teachers and students, exceptionally strong collaboration with regional government and employers.
+AC has good infrastructure and learning materials that are continuously improved, well-organized study process, highly motivated teachers and students, exceptionally strong collaboration with regional government and employers.
 The Experts Team acknowledges exceptionally strong AC management.